 West Virginia Youth Symphony

-Office has moved!
-The WVYS office has recently moved from the Clay Center to 110 Wyoming Street on the West Side of Charleston.
-While our mailing address remains the same, our new phone number is 304-957-9888.
-The new fax number is 304-345-7679.
+WVYS Office: The WVYS office is located at 4700 MacCorkle Ave.
+SE, Suite 101, Charleston WV 25304.
+The fax number is 304-345-7679.
 Members of the Board and Staff would like to express appreciation to the WVSO for the generous gift of rent-free office space for the Youth Symphony.